Friday, 15 March 2024

 Lej conveniently ignores the fact that he wouldn't even exist if it weren't for Kiki, regardless of whether he might hate the life that she "created" for him.
 She didn't create him specifically, but with her fantasy world in her sketchbook being brought to life, he came to life as well, as a Crow.

 She did create Pip, another Crow, who was her childhood imaginary friend before she drew him into her sketchbook.
 A major plot confrontation and crisis, happening in a conflict in the second act, is Pip is killed by Mahishasura while on a rescue mission.
-Naturally Kiki is devastated and wracked with grief and guilt over this.
+Naturally Kiki is devastated and racked with grief and guilt over this.
 She holds his body in her arms.
 She blames herself and her anxiety disorder for causing Pip's death.
 Her childhood fancies are dead and gone.

 SO, how does Lej react to this sudden death in the family, when the body is still warm right in front of him and everyone else, in a world plunged into tyranny and war?